MI2DataLab/call-for-collaborators/README.md

 - interesting open problems to solve
 - great team to work with: https://mi2-warsaw.github.io/#members
 - competitive salary (in comparison to other research positions)
-- these are research projects, you can make a MSc thesis or an interesting article based on these results
+- these are research projects, you can turn this project into a MSc thesis or an interesting publication

 ### We expect